saltstack/salt/doc/topics/releases/neon.rst

          engine_module: logstash

-- A new fluent engine has been added to export Salt events to fluentd.
+- A new :py:func:`fluent engine <salt.engines.salt.engines.fluent>` has been added to export Salt events to fluentd.

   .. code-block:: yaml